A new phantom on a rational surface: Abstract

 \section{Abstract}

-We construct a universal phantom subcategory on the blow-up of the complex projective plane in 11 general points.
+We construct a universal phantom subcategory on the blow-up of the complex projective plane at 11 general points.
 This phantom subcategory is the orthogonal complement of a non-full exceptional collection of line bundles of maximal length.
 It provides a new counterexample to a conjecture of Kuznetsov and to a conjecture of Orlov.
 The first counterexample was constructed by Krah [Invent.
-Math. {\bf 235} (2024),1009--1018].
+Math. {\bf 235} (2024), 1009--1018].
 As an application, we construct a new co-connective DG-algebra whose derived category is a phantom.
+We also show in Appendix B that every smooth projective surface with an effective smooth anti-canonical divisor has no phantom subcategories, e.g. weak del Pezzo surfaces.

 \subjclass[2020]{Primary 14F08; Secondary 14J26, 18G80} \keywords{Derived category of coherent sheaves, Semi-orthogonal decomposition, exceptional collection, phantom subcategory}